eternaleclipse/astral.page/source/_posts/True-Freedom-Requires-Accepting-Death.md

 I've long been interested in what Buddhism has to say about this topic.
 In Buddhism, the Dhamma (Teachings of the Buddha) has a concept called "Three Marks of Existence".

-**Annica** (Impermanence): All things are impermanent - Things, people, feelings, ideas.
+**Anicca** (Impermanence): All things are impermanent - Things, people, feelings, ideas.
 They all arise, exist for a period of time, and then pass away.
 **Dukka** (Suffering, Dissatisfaction): There is inherent suffering or dissatisfaction experienced in life due to the impermanent nature of existence.
 It can arise from various sources, including craving, attachment, and inability to accept change.
 **Anatta** ("Non-self"): The "self" as a consistent entity is an illusion.
 There is no unchanging essence or quality within individuals.